codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you organize a space party?
-You planet.
+What kind of music do planets listen to?
+Nep-tunes.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+In programming, what do you call functions with the same name but different implementations?
- 1. 200
+ 1. Overriding
- 2. 1000
+ 2. Overloading
- 3. 500
+ 3. Abstracting
- 4. 100
+ 4. Inheriting

 <details>
   <summary>Answer</summary>
-  200
+  Overloading
 </details>